ISISComputingGroup/ibex_developers_manual/Building-a-windows-10-MDT-build-server.md

 - `NDHINST` - this is the physical host on which the NDX virtual machine executes
 - `NDXMDTSERVPROD` - This is an MDT server which contains instructions which the NDX can execute to install standard operating systems and/or software.
 This server can be either real or virtual as convenient.
 It never hosts a VM itself - it only contains the configuration files and setup for MDT.
 A new machine will need to be called something different (e.g. `NDXMDTSERVDEV`)

-This wiki page descibes the process for setting up a new `NDXMDTSERVPROD` machine (NOT an `NDHINST` or `NDXINST` machine).
+This wiki page describes the process for setting up a new `NDXMDTSERVPROD` machine (NOT an `NDHINST` or `NDXINST` machine).

 # How to build a new MDT server

-- Find a phyiscal NDH machine with space to host this VM (both in terms of memory and disk space).
+- Find a physical NDH machine with space to host this VM (both in terms of memory and disk space).
 Standard instrument machines use 14GB of memory, so you will need at least this amount free.
 You will also need 256GB of free hard disk space.
 - If you are creating `NDXMDTSERVPROD` as a virtual machine, you need to find a physical host for the MDT server.
 This will also need 14GB of memory and 256GB of disk space.
 Note that these requirements are not necessarily the same as for an instrument machine - it is just a convenient starting point.
 - If you are creating `NDXMDTSERVPROD` as a virtual machine, go into hyper-v manager on the MDT server host and select new machine.
 Default settings are mostly ok other than:
   * Set the name to the intended hostname of the `NDXMDTSERVPROD` machine